-The Directors of Fundhost Limited, the Responsible Entity, during the year were:
+The Directors of Fundhost Limited, the Responsible Entity, during the period were:

-Valerie Anne Monge Paul Ernest Dortkamp Robert H Nagel Drew Wilson (appointed 9th November 2017)
+Valerie Anne Monge Paul Ernest Dortkamp Robert H Nagel Drew Wilson

-There were no other persons with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the year (2017: nil).
+There were no other persons with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the period.

-There were no units held in the AtlasTrend Splurging Baby Boomers Fund by the Responsible entity and by Directors and their respective related parties.
 Key management personnel are paid by Fundhost Limited.
 Payments made from the Fund to Fundhost Limited do not include any amounts attributable to the compensation of key management personnel.